EnterpriseDB/tpa/docs/src/architecture-M1.md

   is an additional IP address which will always route to the primary node.

-!!!
-Note
-We plan to make the option to automatically redirect pgBouncer to the primary available for all failover managers in a future release of TPA.
-!!!

-Outside of TPA:

-* Place an appropriate proxy or load balancer between the cluster and you application and configure your selected failover manager to update it with the route to the new primary on failover.
+* Place an appropriate proxy or load balancer between the cluster and you application and use a [TPA hook](tpaexec-hooks.md) to configure your selected failover manager to update it with the route to the new primary on failover.

 * Handle failover at the application itself, for example by using multi-host connection strings.